Consistent content creation without pressure: my one-day-a-month approach

 Here’s what my process looks like:

-I do some research to align the topic with what people are actually looking for and typing into google so the post has the best chance of being found
+2. I do some research using these techniques to align the topic with what people are actually looking for and typing into Google and AI tools so the post has the best chance of being found

 Done!